 In December 2008, I returned to the quiet, clean air of Minneapolis to consult on all manner of communications and to write my own opinions on a variety of topics of current interest, publishing pieces in the New York Times, Washington Post, USA Today, the Globe and Mail, and many other major U.S. and Canadian newspapers.
 I've written for Open Salon, where my work has received a number of Editor's Picks.
 I also have been a regular opinion contributor to MinnPost, and have come to love Twitter and many of its tweeps.
 Yes, I do have a lot of opinions and a few of them come through in my first novel and book, Life Erupted, which I wrote during this long and often cold Minneapolis exile.
 I've traveled in Iceland and published pieces in Iceland Review.
 I can tell you how difficult it is to remove the Blue Lagoon's silica from one's hair, how much fun it is to ride an Icelandic pony, and how awful putrefied shark tastes, even when sitting near a volcano surrounded by glaciers.
-For the moment, I live in Phoenix, Arizona.
+For the moment, I live back in my hometown of Milwaukee, Wisconsin.

 Author photograph by Aaron Fahrmann